Photo Essay: Excavating the “Everyday Past” in Cambodia

 Archaeologists excavate a site.
 One person takes detailed notes in a notebook while the other digs.

 Cambodian archaeologist Chanraksmey Muong (left) carefully documents an archaeological feature during excavations on a habitation mound within the Angkor Wat enclosure in 2015.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 Some of the most common artifacts we find are ceramics.
 Most ceramics are utilitarian earthenware used for cooking and eating, or more high-fired ceramics known as stoneware that are common throughout the Angkor empire.
 We mostly find broken pieces of these ceramics, but at an occupation mound within the Angkor Wat temple enclosure we found a nearly complete vessel seemingly buried underneath a floor.
 We’re not sure what the purpose was but wonder if it might have been an offering related to the construction of a house.